moralsh/moralsh/README.md

 ### Hi there 👋

+Another web developer here.
+I have tried the most popular back and front languages and haven't stuck with one yet.

+If the project looks cool, I'm in!

 <!--
 **moralsh/moralsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.